 8 But you, O LORD, shall laugh at them.
 You shall have all the heathen in derision.

 9 Because of his strength I will wait upon you, for God is my defense.

 10 As for my God, his mercy shall go before me.
 God will let me see my desire upon my enemies.

 11 Do not slay them, lest my people forget.
 Scatter them by your power and bring them down, O Lord our shield.

 12 For the sin of their mouth and the words of their lips let them even be taken in their pride, and also for cursing and lying which they speak.

 13 Consume them in wrath, consume them, so that they may not be.
 And let them know that God rules in Jacob to the ends of the earth.
 [Selah.]

 14 And at evening let them return.
-And let them make a noise like a dog and go about the city.
+And let them make a noise like a dog and go throughout the city.

-15 Let them wander up and down for food and grudge if they are not satisfied.
+15 Let them wander up and down for food and wait all night if they are not satisfied.

 16 But I will sing of your power.
 I will even sing aloud of your mercy in the morning, for you have been my defense and refuge in the day of my trouble.